 By Taoyuan Metro

-By far the easiest way for most travelers heading into or from Taipei is to take the Taoyuan Metro (39 minutes , NT$150).
+By far the easiest way for most travelers heading into or from Taipei Station is to take the Taoyuan Metro from nearby Beimen Station (39 minutes, NT$150).
 Try to get onto the express service, which costs no more than the slower commuter trains.

 Visitors can buy single tickets, but if you are spending at least a few days in Taipei, get yourself an EasyCard.
 This is an IC card that can be topped up, and you’ll save a bit of money on each journey.
 These can be bought after you arrive at ticket machines in the stations or beforehand online.
 It may though be worth getting a metro pass instead.

-If going to a major city on the west coast of Taiwan, such as Kaohsiung, Tainan or Taichung, head the other way on the metro to Taoyuan Station (17 minutes, NT$20).
+If going to a major city on the west coast, such as Tainan or Taichung, head the other way on the metro to Taoyuan Station (17 minutes, NT$20).
 From here there are Taiwan High Speed Rail (THSR) trains to stations such as Xin Zuoying for Kaohsiung (95 minutes, NT$1330), THSR Tainan (82 minutes, NT$1190) and THSR Taichung (36 minutes, NT$540).

-If you are heading somewhere on the east coast, or somewhere not on the metro or THSR it might be easiest to take the bus.
-A full list of services can be found on the airport’s official website, or check out online booking site Klook for the latest deals.
+Getting a round-trip bus ticket into the city is a good way to save money.
+Buses also operate to cities such as Yilan and Taichung.
+If you are heading somewhere on the east coast, or somewhere not on the metro or THSR, it might be easiest to take the bus.
+A full list of services can be found on the airport’s official website.
+It’s also a good idea to check out online booking site KKday for the latest deals.
 Bus tickets into Taipei can be as low as NT$75.

 There are many rental car companies operating from the Taiwan Taoyuan International Airport, with English speaking staff available.
-International rental rental company Avis, as well as local brands Chailease and Carplus operate from the airport.
-Avis tends to be more expensive, so check out the Taiwanese companies too.
+International rental rental companies Budget and Avis, as well as local brand Carplus operate from the airport.

 By private transfer